China's Hanergy undone in a few minutes of frantic trading

 At its price peak in March it was worth $48 billion, more than its nearest two dozen rivals combined and making founder and chairman Li Hejun one of China’s richest men, even as analysts and market watchers questioned the validity of some of Hanergy’s bullish proclamations.

-One experienced equities trader said tick data suggested “very strange” trading behaviour that was unlikely to be a fat-finger error, or the input of wrong information.
+One experienced equities trader said tick data suggested “very strange” trading behavior that was unlikely to be a fat-finger error, or the input of wrong information.

 Adding to the mystery around Hanergy, Li sold some shares before the price collapse, Hong Kong stock exchange filings show.